Smarties98/MethPy/README.md

 ![ref](Images/ref.png)

-If characters different from the ones related to the nucleotides (A,T,C,G) are inserted they are conserved in the text files (both in the forward and reverse) but a warning is printed.
+If characters different from the ones related to the nucleotides (A,T,C,G) are inserted in the sequence, they are conserved in the text files (both in the forward and reverse) but a warning is printed.

 #### :heavy_check_mark: Check<a name="header7"/>